-Visits #8 & 9: Weeks 6 and 8: These visits will take about XX minutes.
+Visits #8, 9 & 11: Weeks 6, 8, and 14: These visits will take about XX minutes.
 Study staff will review your contact information so that we can keep in touch with you during the study.

 We will ask you if there have been any changes in your health since the last visit.
 If you are having problems, we may do a medical examination.
-We will examine your skin where you received the injections on Week 4.
+We will examine your skin where you received the injections at Week 4 and at Week 12.
+If you were given something at your last visit to take home with you to record any symptoms after injections, we will review that with you.
 We will also do the tests described below.